avatart93/parallel_shunting/README.md

 WARNING: Remember to launch them in that order.

-Both scripts will asked you for some directory paths, read carefully.
+Both scripts will ask you for some directory paths, read carefully.

 ## Built With